egavenus/training-test/README.md

 # training-test
-AFS 2018 workshop reproducible analysis test
+AFS 2018 workshop reproducible analysis test.
+This is an edit in my local repository.